Recommended calculator

 Missing a payment can be a sign that the plan was more aggressive than your cash flow could reliably support.
 In that case, pushing even harder the following month can create a second miss instead of a recovery.

 Temporarily reducing extra payments can make sense when it helps you stay current consistently.
-A slightly slower payoff path is usually better than a faster target that repeatedly breaks under ordinary monthly pressure.
+A slightly slower payoff plan is usually better than a faster target that repeatedly breaks under ordinary monthly pressure.

 This becomes especially important when the missed payment happened because the budget had almost no room left once routine expenses showed up.
 Stability has to come first if the plan is going to last.